Here I compare a couple of solutions to get WordPress and give you pointers on what to install on your site to make it

 I strongly suggest that you consider using Bluehost instead of the free WordPress version.
 First of all, because I’m an affiliate… he! he!
 That’s always a good reason, right?

 The cheapest account offers a shared hosting.
 I would select that at first because it’s really cheap and more than enough for one website.
 Also, note that all plans include your own domain name.
 So you do not have to go anywhere else to purchase a domain name.

 Note that the domain name will be attached to Bluehost.
 This is okay.
 If later you want to switch, you will be able to do so.
 It won’t create any downtime for your website and it is generally free. (i.e. the place where you transfer the name to will generally charge you one year of hosting fee at the time of transfer, so the transfer itself is free, but they charge you to make sure you don’t do transfers just for fun.)

 Remember that you want to purchase a dot com, no matter what.
 Many other domain name extensions make attractive offers, but most people will type in your name without the .com and your website will appear if you own the .com, if you don’t, then you’re likely to lose recurring traffic.

 The one reason to purchase other extensions is to prevent others from using them.
 For example, if you have the name snapwebsites.com, it would be a good idea to purchase snapwebsites.net to protect it and thus not have any other company reuse it for their own purpose.
 In most cases, all you do with that other domain name is redirect it to the main domain.
-However, this adds a cost, however small, it is really not useful until you have content and start getting traffic and converting that traffic into actual cash.
+However, this adds a cost and even if fairly small, it’s really not useful until you have content and start getting traffic that you are able to convert into cash.
 Any other domain than the .com won’t matter until you get millions of users per year.
 Until then, forget about it.
 It’s really useless.
 Only larger companies do that sort of thing.

 and have all of them redirect to your main site (so either www.example.com or example.com, whichever one you choose to use.)